Fisher School of Accounting Council

 - Per all other Committee Meetings attended: 1

 Penalty: A four point penalty will be issued for a member who chooses to sign up for a concessions fundraiser but does not show up to fulfill his/her slot.
 You can avoid this penalty by: (a) giving a three days notice of your cancellation to the Treasurer or Assistant Treasurer via email (in order to keep a record) or (b) by sending another council member to replace you and informing the Treasurer or Assistant Treasurer via email or telephone at least one hour prior to the start of the event.

-Fisher School of Accounting Council reserves the right to assign points to additional FSOAC-related events.
+The Fisher School of Accounting Council executive board reserves the right to assign points to additional FSOAC-related events.

 Public Relations Director

 Anika Latortue (anikauf82 at ufl.edu)